followthemoney/RevolvingDoor/README.md

 2. A Webshare.io API key to get a proxy.
 3. You need to generate a [Flask Secret Key](https://whiztal.io/secret-key-generation-for-django-and-flask/).

+Edit the public IP of the machine running the code in the main function of webUI.py.

 ## TODO